Skip to content

 Using body language.

-If you look confident using nonverbal communication, your audience is more likely to believe in your words and follow your lead.
+If you display confident body language, your audience is more likely to believe in your words and follow your lead.

 Is Body Language More Impactful Than Words?